All Products

 Note

-• File systems and ECS instances in different regions cannot communicate with each other directly.
-We recommend that you create the file system in the same region as the ECS instance on which you want to mount the file system.
-You can also use Cloud Enterprise Network (CEN) to mount a file system across regions.
-However, cross-region mounting results in poor data transfer performance.
-For more information, see Mount a NAS file system across VPCs in the same region using CEN.
+• File systems and ECS instances in different regions cannot communicate directly.
+Create the file system in the same region as your ECS instances.
+Cross-region mounting through Cloud Enterprise Network (CEN) is possible but may result in high network latency.
+Mount a NAS file system across VPCs in the same region by using CEN.

-• Each Alibaba Cloud account can create a maximum of 200 Extreme NAS file systems in a single region.
+• Each Alibaba Cloud account can create a maximum of 200 Extreme NAS file systems per region.

 • Currently, only Extreme NAS file systems in regions in the Chinese mainland support IPv6.
 To enable IPv6 in other regions, submit a ticket.